Entitlements, Roles and Groups in Identity Access Management

 HTML 5, cutting edge?

-An article, posted about 14 years ago filed in w3, html, html5, xhtml, canvas & technology.
+An article, posted more than 14 years ago filed in w3, html, html5, xhtml, canvas & technology.

 I recently started my own business.
 Hence I am in need of a consistent style.
 That also includes a style for print.
 Since love the web, I thought I should use a proper CSS print template, instead of having a Word / OpenOffice Writer or whatever template.
 But print-quality CSS-print stylesheets?
 I had to go back to researching HTML and CSS again, something I gave up when standards more or less settled on CSS2 and XHTML1 and only browser vendors had to catch up with the standards.
 Roles have changed now, browser vendors like those behind Safari, Chrome, Firefox, Opera are pushing the standards to another level.
 But things are so chaotic!
 It seems we're going back to 1997, the year Internet Explorer 4 was released, pushing the limits of the standards way beyond what was possible at that time with cool effects, 3D plugins and more.